 - You can replace the collard greens in this recipe with kale, Swiss chard, or spinach.

-- You can also replace the cilantro with flat-leaf parsley, basil, or dill.
+- You can also replace the cilantro with fresh flat-leaf parsley, basil, or dill.

 Tips and Techniques: